xendarboh/humanode-tellr/README.md

 docker compose up
 ```

+# GitHub CI Workflow

+This project uses GitHub CI workflow for automatic Docker image building and pushing to Docker Hub.
+The workflow is triggered on every push to the main branch and on every new published release.

+To use this workflow, you need to have your Docker Hub username and token stored in your GitHub repository secrets.
+These secrets should be named DOCKERHUB_USERNAME and DOCKERHUB_TOKEN respectively.

+To set these secrets, go to the "Settings" tab of your repository, select "Secrets" from the left sidebar, and click on "New repository secret".

+Once these secrets are set, every time you push to the main branch, GitHub Actions will build a new Docker image and push it to your Docker Hub repository.

 ## Usage

 Access the status report by URL.
 Use `AUTH` as set in `.env` within the URL.